AIpaca-Inc/slate/source/includes/_authentication.md

 # Authentication

 AIbro uses email & password to allow access to the API.
-You can register an account at our [website](https://aipaca.ai).
+Accounts are registered at the AIbro [website](https://aipaca.ai).

 Authentication is required when APIs from [AIbro python library](https://pypi.org/project/aibro/) are called for the first time.

-# Start Your First Training Job on AIbro
+# Start First Training Job on AIbro

 <aside class="success">
 Play around the executable Colab tutorial <a href = "https://colab.research.google.com/drive/19sXZ4kbic681zqEsrl_CZfB5cegUwuIB#forceEdit=true&sandboxMode=true&scrollTo=Et8ivBtkckme"> here</a>